Bubbles the baby whale quilt is quite photogenic, most of the time!

 This design uses Tri-Recs tools by EZ Quilting by Wrights, making this quilt easier to piece than you might think.
 I’ve used these tools for Bonnie Hunter mystery quilts before and they are fun to use.

-Enjoy some class works of art finished and shown by area quilters.
+Enjoy these class works of art, finished and shared by area quilters at their Show and Tell.

-Rummage your stash…use three random fabrics, OR choose a line of fabrics you love!
+Rummage your stash to use three random fabrics OR choose a line of fabrics you love.
+Make the Contrary Wife blocks in this one block quilt pattern by using both sides of three fabrics on a soft white background!
 Learn to audition BOTH sides (I tell you how) and discover the nuances of value that’ll make your quilts sing!

 I used a line of fabric featuring sea life, but you could make this quilt with Christmas, Americana, florals…any theme or colorway you like!